sukrumerey/OpenPNM-Examples/README.md

 # OpenPNM-Examples
 A collection of scripts illustrating the use of OpenPNM

-    | **Note:** This repository is very new and is still being setup.
-    | Please be patient while we organize and adjust things.
+> **Note:** This repository is very new and is still being setup.
+Please be patient while we organize and adjust things.

 The files in these folders are written in either reStructuredText, MarkDown, or IPythonNotebook format, which allows for an useful blend of formatted text and highlighted code.

-# How to Contribute an Example to this collection
+## How to Contribute an Example to this Collection

 We strongly encourage you to create an example and post it in this collection.
 The procedure is straightforward and can be explained in just a few lines:

-1. Fork this repository to your own Github account.
-This will let you make edits and additions to the fork without needed our permission.
+1. Fork this repository to your own Github account using the 'Fork' button on the Github website.
+This will let you make edits and additions to the repository without needing our permission.

-2. Create the example using the instructions below, and push your changes to your forked version of the repository.
+2. Create your example using the instructions below, and push your changes to your forked version of the repository.
+You can edit and push as many times and needed to check how the document looks when Github renders it.

-3. Make a pull request using the Github website by going the 'Pull Requests' tab on your forked repository, and then selecting the 'New pull request button'.
+3. Make a pull request using the Github website by going the 'Pull Requests' tab on your forked repository, and then selecting the 'New pull request' button.

 ## How to Write an Example